-- v No business may be transacted at a meeting unless at least one third of the whole number of members of the council are present and in no case shall the quorum of a meeting be less than three.
-See standing order 4d(viii) for the quorum of a committee or sub-committee meeting. - w If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
-The business on the agenda for the meeting shall be adjourned to another meeting. - x Meetings shall not exceed a period of 3 hours.
+- the resolutions made vii - A councillor or a non-councillor with voting rights who has a disclosable pecuniary u interest or another interest as set out in the Council's code of conduct in a matter being - considered at a meeting is subject to statutory limitations or restrictions under the code - on his right to participate and vote on that matter. - No business may be transacted at a meeting unless at least one third of the whole ν number of members of the council are present and in no case shall the quorum of a meeting be less than three.
+See standing order 4d(viii) for the quorum of a committee or sub-committee meeting. - If a meeting is or becomes inquorate no business shall be transacted and the meeting - shall be closed.
+The business on the agenda for the meeting shall be adjourned to another - meeting. - Meetings shall not exceed a period of 3 hours. Х